georgjz/georgjz.github.io/_drafts/wyvern/2022-08-11-wyvern-04-DRAFT.md

 You may have noticed that I use a few terminals of the form $$\texttt{bytedecl}$$ or $$\texttt{binimportop}$$ which aren't really defined yet; think of `.byte` and `.import` as examples.
 Remember that terminals will be handled by the lexer, not the parser.
 We'll gather all of the terminals later on in development and replace them with [regular expressions][re] which are better for [lexical analysis][lex].

-Most assembler support the import/embedding of binary data directly in a source file, and so will Wyvern:
+Most assemblers support the import/embedding of binary data directly in a source file, and so will Wyvern:

 $$
 \newcommand{\T}[1]{\texttt{#1}}